 - Antacids with aluminum hydroxide

 You should always err on the side of caution with prescription medications.
-Please check with your doctor before combining Propranolol with any other medication, even those not included on this list.
+Please check with a healthcare provider before combining your prescription with any other medication, even those not included on this list.

-Get started with an online consultation now and connect with one of our board-certified doctors to learn if Propranolol is right for you.
+Get started with an online consultation now and connect with one of our board-certified doctors to learn if this treatment option is right for you.

 Reviewed by Dr. Alex Dimitriu